bvaughn/react-error-boundary/CONTRIBUTING.md

 ## Project setup

 1. Fork and clone the repo
-2. Run `npm run setup -s` to install dependencies and run validation
+2. Run `pnpm install` to install dependencies and run validation (We use pnpm so you need to follow [pnpm installation guide](https://pnpm.io/installation) first)
 3. Create a branch for your PR with `git checkout -b pr/your-branch-name`

 > Tip: Keep your `master` branch pointing at the original repository and make